South Dakota Counseling License Requirements

 Licensed Marriage and Family Therapist (LMFT)

-- Submit a plan of supervision and accrue supervised experience.
+- Submit a plan of supervision.

 - Apply for and receive your LMFT license.